 Nonviolent direct action increased during the presidency of John F. Kennedy, beginning with the 1961 Freedom Rides, where civil rights activists rode interstate buses into the segregated southern United States.

-In August 1963 a coordinated March on Washington D.C. brought more than 200,000 black and white people to demand “Jobs and Freedom.”
+In August 1963, a coordinated March on Washington, D.C. brought more than 200,000 black and white people to demand “Jobs and Freedom.”
 The highlight of the march was Martin Luther King’s speech in which he continually stated, “I have a dream…”

 Congress and President John Kennedy responded by introducing legislation in 1963 to deliver on the long-awaited promises of civil and legal protections for all Americans.
 After the president’s assassination on November 22, the fate of Kennedy’s bill was in the hands of his vice president and successor, Lyndon B. Johnson, and the United States Congress.

 President Lyndon Johnson made the passage of Kennedy’s civil rights bill his top priority during the first year of his administration.
 He enlisted the help of the NAACP, the Leadership Conference on Civil Rights, and key members of Congress to secure the bill’s passage.
-On July 2, 1864, President Johnson signed the Civil Rights Act into law, which prohibited discrimination in the workplace, public accommodations, public facilities, and agencies receiving federal funds, and strengthened prohibitions on school segregation and discrimination in voter registration.
-It also granted the federal government strong enforcement powers in the area of civil rights, continued the U.S. Commission on Civil Rights, and established the Equal Employment Opportunity Commission.
+On July 2, 1864, President Johnson signed the Civil Rights Act into law, which prohibited discrimination in the workplace, public accommodations, public facilities, and agencies receiving federal funds and strengthened prohibitions on school segregation and discrimination in voter registration.
+It also granted the federal government strong enforcement powers in civil rights, continued the U.S. Commission on Civil Rights, and established the Equal Employment Opportunity Commission.

 On March 7, 1965, the civil rights movement in Alabama took an especially violent turn as 600 peaceful demonstrators participated in the Selma to Montgomery march to protest the killing of a black civil rights activist by a white police officer and encourage legislation to enforce the 15th amendment.
 As they neared the Edmund Pettus Bridge, they were blocked by Alabama state and local police.
-Refusing to stand down, protestors moved forward and were viciously beaten and teargassed by police and dozens of protestors were hospitalized.
+Refusing to stand down, protestors moved forward and were viciously beaten and teargassed by police, and dozens of protestors were hospitalized.
 The entire incident was televised and became known as “Bloody Sunday.”
 Some activists wanted to retaliate with violence, but Dr. Martin Luther King pushed for nonviolent protests and eventually gained federal protection for another march.

-The Voting Rights Act of 1965 and the Civil Rights Act of 1968 expanded protections to voting and housing, and provided new protections against racially motivated violence.
-The Economic Opportunity Act of 1964 and President Johnson’s War on Poverty complemented these civil rights milestones by attacking the economic inequalities that had so long accompanied racial discrimination and exclusion.
+The Voting Rights Act of 1965 and the Civil Rights Act of 1968 expanded protections to voting and housing and provided new protections against racially motivated violence.
+The Economic Opportunity Act of 1964 and President Johnson’s War on Poverty complemented these civil rights milestones by attacking the economic inequalities that had long accompanied racial discrimination and exclusion.

 On April 4, 1968, civil rights leader and Nobel Peace Prize recipient Martin Luther King, Jr. was assassinated on his hotel room’s balcony.
 Emotionally-charged looting and riots followed, putting even more pressure on the President Johnson administration to push through additional civil rights laws.